polybiusproxy/hxCodec/README.md

 ### Windows and MacOS

 You don't need any special instructions in order to build for Windows or MacOS.
-Just pull the `lime build windows` / `lime build mac` command and the library will be building with your game.
+Just run the `lime build windows` / `lime build mac` command and the library will be building with your game.

 ### Linux